OLEANDER / SIGILS

 It fell back on itself, turning end over end as it dropped from the sky; an electric blue plume of smoke left at the vertex of its climb, another throaty growl swelling as it dove back toward my van like a great bird of prey having looped into attack trajectory with an effortless pirouette.

-Its wings were trussed top and bottom strung with long cable sinews that thrummed and sang out their own cry as the weight and wind and speed turned mounting tension into deadly accurate, rock-steady flight.
+Its wings were trussed top and bottom, strung with long cable sinews that thrummed and sang out a whistle as the weight, wind, and speed turned mounting tension into deadly accurate, rock-steady flight.

-Twenty-five, possibly twenty feet above my head I saw the face of the crop-duster’s pilot, calm and indifferent, as he rolled into straight and level flight above the highway, zoomed out over a bean field and spewed out a white spoor of death.
+Twenty-five, possibly twenty feet above my head, I saw the face of the crop-duster's pilot, calm and indifferent, as he rolled into straight and level flight above the highway, zoomed out over a bean field, and spewed out a white death spoor.

-I killed the engine and opened my door, letting a blast of dry heat lift the sweat from my face; drops evaporating quickly in the traffic-troubled breeze, cooling me with their sublimation into vapor, their absorption back into the endless cycle that falls from the clouds to be drawn up from the ground and pour from a bottle only to begin the cycle again through me.
+I killed the engine and opened my door, letting a blast of dry heat lift the sweat from my face, drops evaporating quickly in the traffic-troubled breeze, cooling me with their sublimation into vapor, their absorption back into the endless cycle that falls from the clouds to be drawn up from the ground and pour from a bottle only to begin the cycle again through my body.

-My legs ached and I needed to stretch-walk, but when I swung my feet out to slide off my seat, I was stopped by a sight that once again brought blood rushing to my head.
+My legs ached, and I needed to stretch-walk, but when I swung my feet out to slide off my seat, I was staggered by a sight that once again brought blood rushing to my head.

-On the litter strewn shoulder, under my boots, next to a strip of twisted retread, was a dead hawk.
-Had I slipped off the seat I would have stepped directly onto it; the tip of my toe at its beak.
-I spread my feet and, to my surprise, a gray field mouse struggled to get free of the bird’s clenched black talons - bleeding its life out into the parched clay, in the final spasms of death.
+A dead hawk was on the litter-strewn shoulder, under my boots, next to a strip of twisted retread.
+My foot would have stepped directly onto it; the tip of my toe at its beak.
+When I spread my feet, I saw a gray field mouse struggling to escape the bird's clenched black talons.
+It bled its life onto the parched clay in trembling death spasms.

-When I pried open the hawk’s death grip, the sunk-eyed mouse was unable to escape, so violent were its throes.
-I carried it into the oleander shade out of some sense of naked pity and vulnerability, so that it might grow cold before the earth sent up its horde of relentless scavengers.
+So violent were its throes, when I pried open the hawk's fatal grip, the sunk-eyed mouse tumbled aside.
+I carried it into the oleander shade out of some sense of naked pity and vulnerability that it might grow cold before the earth sent up its relentless scavengers.

-I remembered the pet funerals of my childhood, when I learned the ritual and respect afforded even the smallest living thing.
+I remembered the pet funerals of my childhood when I learned the ritual and respect afforded even the most minor living thing.

-And how my brothers, sister and I held sacred the miracle dark passage of house cat or yard dog or storm-struck bird or aged hamster with a shoe box and paper shroud, with life-photo, flower or favored chew-toy, in a garden grave and twig marker or cobble headstone – consecrated by our tears and prayers.
-For we already feared the inconceivable passage of our own Grandma and Grandpa, maybe even Mom or Dad or a friend in the hospital, car wreck, plane crash, that would bring not a few scant moments, but years of tear-stained bereavement.
+My brothers, sister, and I held sacred the miracle dark passage of house cat or yard dog or storm-struck bird or aged hamster with a shoe box and paper shroud, with life-photo, flower or favored chew toy, in a garden grave and twig marker or cobble headstone – consecrated by our tears and prayers.
+We already feared the inconceivable passage of our own Grandma and Grandpa, maybe even Mom or Dad or a friend in the hospital, car wreck, plane crash, that would bring not a few scant moments but years of tear-stained bereavement.

-Few of us, in our callow rehearsals of inhumation, ever stopped to consider our own frailty and hazard in such a precarious world and our own eventual mortal throes.
+In our callow rehearsals of inhumation, few of us ever stopped to consider our own frailty and hazard in such a precarious world and our eventual mortal throes.
 But I did.

 And I still do.

-So, Mr. Mouse was laid on the shade cool earth and, as his life drifted off, I remembered that anything more that what he had right there, at that moment, is window-dressing and illusion.
+So, Mr. Mouse was laid on the shade-cool earth, and as his life drifted off, I remembered that anything more than what he had right there was window-dressing and illusion.

 As it was for Paddy.
 As it will be with me.

-The moment the mouse’s death rigor came and passed, there was no more.
-I turned to the hawk.
-Using the knife left to me by my dead brother, I cut off the hawk’s legs just above the talons and wrapped them in a sheet of wind torn newspaper.
+When the mouse's final death rigor came and passed, there was no more to do.
+I turned to the hawk and, using a pocket knife left to me by my brother, cut off the hawk's legs just above the talons and wrapped them in a sheet of wind-torn newspaper.
 I didn't know what purpose they might serve, but a compelling urge to take them along with me rendered the blood and gore merely color and particles on my hands, not the flesh and blood of a noble bird of prey that probably looped into attack trajectory with an effortless pirouette.

-I wiped the gore onto the leg of my pants before starting the engine, taking a brief moment before driving off to remember the beauty of the hawk and its magnificent birdness as it lie on the ground.
-I thought of the Cochiti legend of the neglectful mother Crow who abandoned her nest and lost her hatchlings to a Hawk that took pity on them.
-When I glanced down at the legless carcass looking for faint signs of that mythic devotion, a blast of highway car-wind rolled it into the oleander shade and I began to drive down the shoulder of the road.
+I stepped back into my SUV, wiped the gore onto my pants leg, and remembered the soaring beauty of hawks and their magnificent birdness.
+I recalled the Cochiti legend of a neglectful mother Crow abandoning her nest and losing her hatchlings to a Hawk who took pity on them.
+I glanced down at the legless carcass looking for faint signs of that mythic devotion until a blast of highway traffic slipstream rolled it into the oleander shade.

-At fifty, I nudged a front tire up onto the road's fast lane and turned on the radio.
+I accelerated along the shoulder of the road and, at fifty, nudged the front tire onto the fast lane.
+At 60, I turned on the radio.

-A deafening thump shock wave hit the front of my car and mixed with a blare of Mexican accordion music, as a blue pickup truck exploded through the center divide; a spray of oleander leaves and flowers blasted high into the air as it set down onto the road in front of me sliding sideways.
+A loud thump shock wave hit the front of my car and mixed with a blare of Mexican accordion music as a blue pick-up truck exploded through the center divide; a spray of oleander leaves and white flowers blasted high into the air as the truck slammed down onto the roadbed, sliding sideways, headed directly at me.

-This simple correction, this panic reaction, unbridled the pick-up's momentum and it rocketed through my lane, past me, and straight into the wall.
-I couldn't not look as he hit the masonry barrier head-on.
-The shiny metal fenders and hood of the truck crumpled, rammed back into its cab; chrome trim, glass and plastic erupting in a shower of fragments that rebounded from the wall and bounced across the roof and bedcover, then rained down onto the ground.
+This panic reaction unbridled the truck's momentum and roared across my lane toward the wall.
+I couldn't look away as he hit the masonry barrier head-on.
+The truck's shiny metal fenders and hood crumpled, rammed back into its cab.
+Glass, chrome trim, and plastic erupted in a shower of fragments that rebounded from the wall, bounced across the cab's roof and bedcover, and then rained down onto the ground.

-The traffic slowed, but kept driving by and I had to dash across the blacktop to avoid a long line of cars.
-I stopped at the skewed door of the wreck when the driver kicked it open and
+Traffic slowed but kept driving by, so I had to dash across the blacktop to avoid a long line of cars.
+I stopped at the skewed door of the wreck when the driver kicked it open and hopped out.

-I watched, speechless, a sinking feeling in my gut, as he walked up to me, hand extended as though we had just been introduced.
-Short, five, five-two, brown with a thatch of hair that stood up like it had never known a comb.
+Speechless, I watched him with a sinking feeling in my gut as he walked up to me, hand extended as though we had just met at a party.
+He was short five, five-two, brown with a thatch of hair that stood up as if it had never known a comb.
 He was forty, maybe fifty.
-I couldn't tell because he was... intact, uninjured, perfect; a front gold tooth shining in the noon sun above a sparkling crucifix on chain that bounced against his coffee tan chest.
-He was happy!
+I couldn't tell because he was intact, uninjured, perfect.
+When he smiled, I saw a gold tooth that shone in the noon sun, matching the sparkling crucifix on a chain bouncing on his coffee-tan chest.

 "Milagro!" he shouted, "Viva los Angeles!"

-We were hundreds of miles from L.A., so I assumed he was in shock or disoriented, shook into confusion by a blow that should have killed him.
+We were a hundred miles from L.A.
+I assumed he was in shock or disoriented, shaken into delirium by a concussion that should have killed him.

-The truck had punched a grotto into the cement block wall and steam rose from the hot fluids that splashed down out of the crushed engine compartment onto the clay.
+The truck had punched a cavern into the block wall.
+Steam rose from the hot fluids that splashed onto the asphalt from the crushed engine and ran into the shoulder clay.
+Hissing and clicking, the vehicle gave up its useful life in a grotto of destruction.

-His hand was warm and callused and he pumped it up and down with what must have been pure adrenaline overload.
-My hand started to hurt, but I was so amazed that I let him continue until I was sure I wasn't missing some tiny, vital fact that might drop him to his knees before the rush wore off.
+The man's hand was warm and callused, and he pumped it up and down with what must have been pure adrenaline overload.
+My hand started to hurt, but I was so amazed that I let him continue until I was sure I wasn't missing some tiny, vital observation, some indication of internal injury that might drop him to his knees when his hormonal rush faded.

 "Amigo!" he shouted, "Hagame usted el favor de venir!"

-He lead me back to the wreck, pulled a photo down from the visor and held it in front of my face.
+He led me back to the wreck, pulled a photo down from the visor, and held it high.
 It was a stiffly posed portrait of him in a suit standing behind a chair where an angelic Mexican woman clutched a swaddled infant to her breast.
-In the foreground, a pudgy girl of eight or nine wearing a lacy white dress knelt on a pillow holding a bouquet of camellias.
-Her eyes were cast upward to a superimposed cameo of the face of Christ, bleeding from the thorn crown, above heavy-lidded eyes that showed the very soul of compassion.
+In the foreground, a plump girl of eight or nine wearing a lacy white dress knelt on a pillow holding a bouquet of camellias.
+Her eyes were cast upward to a superimposed cameo of the face of Christ, bleeding from the thorn crown above heavy-lidded eyes that showed the very soul of compassion.

 "Mi hija.
 Se llama Pilar.
 Tiene nueve anos."

-That was when I understood "los angeles".
-His angels; his little girls.
-He was alive and he would see his little angels again.
+That was when I understood what he meant by"Viva Los Angeles!"
+His little girls.
+His angels.
+He was alive, and he would see his little angels again.

-There was no way he could have been sitting behind the steering wheel on impact, for it was buried into the seat-back with so much force it had buckled back around its shaft under the pressure.
-And he couldn't have fallen to the floor, because the engine, still clicking as the heat ran out of it, filled the entire lower section of the cab.
+He could not have been sitting up behind the steering wheel on impact.
+It was buried deep into the seat-back with so much force it had splayed backward around its shaft.
+And he couldn't have fallen to the floor because the engine, still clicking as the heat ran out of it, filled the entire lower section of the cab.

-Scattered around the interior were holy pictures, rosary beads, palm crosses and statues of Jesus and Mary as well as a few haloed saints I couldn't identify right off.
-It was a dashboard altar that had obviously served its purpose before being demolished.
-On the seat, a Spanish photo pamphlet from the DMV was splayed open, showing a posed shot of Hispanic drunk driver being arrested by a Caucasian Highway Patrolman with a streak of gray in his hair where the part might have been.
+Scattered around the interior were holy pictures, rosary beads, palm crosses and statues of Jesus and Mary, and a few haloed saints I couldn't identify right off.
+It was a dashboard altar that had served its purpose before being demolished.
+On the seat, a Spanish photo pamphlet from the DMV lay open, showing a posed shot of a Hispanic drunk driver being arrested by a Caucasian Highway Patrolman with a streak of gray in his hair where the part might have been.

 "Acabo de ver a diablo." the man whispered,staring into my eyes.